2049foundation/clickhouse-haskell/README.md

 * Block by block results streaming.
 * Reading query profile info.
 * Receiving server logs.
+* Implemented in Haxl for caching query requests.

 **Usage of the HTTP Client**
 =====